tdongsi/java/docs/source/_posts/2016-08-29-tutorial-timed-programming-test.markdown

 ```

 (4) Add logging.
 Ability to use logging frameworks shows off your skill and experience.
-More importantly, it allows to print you lots of information needed for debugging without worrying about cleaning up console output later.
+More importantly, it allows you to liberally print lots of information needed for debugging without worrying about cleaning up console output later.

 * Create `resources` source folder in `src/main`.
 * Add `log4j.properties`.
 For simplicity, only log information to console.